Chemaclass/php-best-practices/technical-skills/strict-types.md

 // ...
 ```

 By doing this, we will force our PHP code to be more correct and self-documenting.

-By default, scalar type-declarations are non-strict, which means they will attempt to change the original type to match the type specified by the type-declaration.
+**By default, scalar type-declarations are non-strict**, which means they will attempt to change the original type to match the type specified by the type-declaration.

 We must write, whenever is possible, the types for every parameter and returning value per function/method.
-Therefore, we should avoid writing unnecessary PHPDoc which duplicate the information already given by the real code.
+This will help us to avoid writing unnecessary PHPDoc which duplicate the information already given by the production code.

 #### Bad example